 You could reference what the state requires for public school graduation if you choose, but if your child is going on to college, the smarter outlook is what colleges require for admission.
 Plan your high school years around that and you will be in better shape for college acceptance.
 You will need to go to various colleges that your child may be interested in attending and look up their admissions requirements.
 Make a summary of what they each require and also look at potential majors for your child.
 Their junior and senior years are an opportunity to take some dual enrollment classes to knock out some of those requirements.

-You can create or get someone to create a nice diploma for your student.
+You can create or get someone to create a diploma for your student.
 All you really need is a template that you can edit.
 There are plenty of services out there that will create and print an official looking diploma to frame or keep if you do not choose to make your own.
 If you participate in the NMHEA homeschool graduation, a diploma in a padded cover is provided.

 Is a Parent-Issued Diploma Good Enough?